giellalt/giellalt.github.io/dicts/nds/NDSDeveloping.md

 #  Install prerequisites for python2 lxml

-These seem to be needed for installing the lxml package in pip.
+These are needed for installing the lxml package in pip.

 In Debian/Ubuntu: